samson8884/AngularSeed/README.md

 This service and corresponding component can be used to display messages in a modal.
 For example, you could use this to display error messages when a backend API call fails.
 Check the displayError() method in app.component.ts for details.
 Note: NotificationMessageComponent supports WARNING, INFO, SUCCESS and ERROR type messages.

+2) Spinner or Busy/Loading animation
+The app has a ready to use CSS based spinner.
+This can be used on any of your pages eg: when a REST API call is made and the UI is waiting for the backed to respond with data.
+Refer to home.component.html
+`<div class="lds-ripple spinner" *ngIf="showSpinner"><div></div><div></div></div>`
+You need to include the spinner in the HTML file along with a condition indicating when this needs to be displayed

+Refer to home.component.ts
+You could set `showSpinner` to false when the component is initialized and true when you need to show the spinner.

 ## Further help